szweibel/workshops/newest_python.md

 ]

 # To get the second student's name:
+# First, use a list index to get the dictionary for the second student.
+second_student_dict = all_students[1]
+# Then, use a dictionary key to get the name from that dictionary.
-print(all_students[1]["name"]) # Prints 'Charles Babbage'
+print(second_student_dict["name"]) # Prints 'Charles Babbage'

+# You can also chain them together:
+print(all_students[1]["name"])
 ```
 This pattern—a list of dictionaries—is the fundamental way that structured data, like the kind you would find in a spreadsheet or a database table, is often represented in Python.
-We will be using it extensively.
+We will be using it extensively when we start working with real datasets.

 ### Keywords
 - Dictionary (`dict`)